-Other interested students may qualify for the Advanced Course by attending a fourweek camp that gives you credit for the first two years of Army ROTC.
-Students applying through this route normally attend LTC between the sophomore and junior years.
-This program is available to students who have at least two academic years remaining in their degree program.
+Other interested students may qualify for the Advanced Course by attending a sixweek Basic camp.
+At Basic Camp students earn over \$750, plus room and board.
+Students applying through this route normally attend Basic Camp between the sophomore and jun-ior years.
+This program is available to students who have at least two academic years remaining in their degree program